kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - Recommendations
 excerpt: "List of books I recommend everyone to read"
 header:
-  overlay_image: /assets/images/janko-ferlic-sfL_QOnmy00-unsplash.jpg
+  overlay_image: /assets/images/susan-q-yin-2JIvboGLeho-unsplash.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  caption: "Photo by: [**🇸🇮 Janko Ferlič**](https://unsplash.com/@itfeelslikefilm?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [**Unsplash**](https://unsplash.com/s/photos/books?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)"
+  caption: "Photo by: [**Susan Q Yin**](https://unsplash.com/@syinq?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [**Unsplash**](https://unsplash.com/s/photos/books?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)"
 show_date: true
 classes: wide
 author_profile: true
 ---

 I love to read, and I read a lot.
 When I was younger, I was mostly reading fantasy and sci-fi books.
 But about ten years ago, it all changed when I read my first nonfiction book.
-I don't remember why but I read "The Power of Habit" by Charles Duhigg, and I loved it.
+I don't remember why, but I read "The Power of Habit" by Charles Duhigg, and I loved it.
 It was easy to read, had great true-life stories, and I saw that it could change my own life.
 I couldn't stop talking about it; I talked about it with my family, friends, and coworkers.
 I have to admit - it didn't change my life but definitely affected it and got me thinking about good and bad habits in my life and how to control them.
 Later I read several of Malcolm Gladwell's books and liked them.
 Nowadays, I mostly read nonfiction books and mostly around product management ( I am going to write a separate post on books for PMs), leadership, management, and psychology.

 I have divided this list into three categories: